 Yes.
-Although all applications are made electronically, we also require one paper copy of the application PDF.
+Although all applications are made electronically, we also require one paper copy of the application PDF for all our grant schemes.
 Double sided printing is preferred and copies must be stapled in the top left hand corner.

 Please post the paper copies to: